What are you looking for ?

 Macromolecular chemistry* | 6 ECTS |

-The master’s thesis can be prepared in a research laboratory of a partner university or an associate partner organisation (industry or research centre) or in any other company offering a research-oriented topic for the master’s thesis.
+Master thesis in the same specialisation chosen during the previous semester.
+The master’s thesis can be prepared in a research laboratory of a partner university or an associate partner organisation (industry or research centre) or in any other company offering a research-oriented topic for the master’s thesis (30 ECTS).